jnunyez/synchronization/README.md

 - A GPS antenna with clear sight of the sky connected to the GNSS receiver of the STS4/ST2 card.

-- [Authenticate as Cluster Admin inside your environment](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.9/html/cli_tools/openshift-cli-oc#cli-logging-in_cli-developer-commands) of an OpenShift 4.9 Cluster.
+- [Authenticate as Cluster Admin inside your environment](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.9/html/cli_tools/openshift-cli-oc#cli-logging-in_cli-developer-commands) in an OCP Cluster.

 - OCP cluster with version bigger or equal than 4.8.36 with at least 1 baremetal worker node with access to `quay.io`